Rail transport in Singapore: KTM West Coast railway line

 The sole mainline railway line providing direct international connections is the Malaysian West Coast railway line which runs across the Johor–Singapore Causeway from Johor Bahru to Woodlands Train Checkpoint, the southern terminus of the line.

 The metre-gauge single track previously ran all the way to the Tanjong Pagar railway station in southern Singapore, running through Kranji, Bukit Timah and Buona Vista.
 The line was however closed on 30 June 2011 and train services, which were provided by Keretapi Tanah Melayu, ended at Woodlands instead.
 The railway tracks were progressively removed.

 All KTM Intercity train services used to cross the Causeway and end at Woodlands.
 However, from 1 July 2015, a shuttle service began running between Johor Bahru Sentral railway station (JB Sentral) in Johor Bahru and Woodlands.
 Intercity train services formerly serving Woodlands Train Checkpoint terminated at JB Sentral.
 The shuttle service will be replaced by the Johor Bahru–Singapore Rapid Transit System by 2027 when it is expected to become operational.

-The Eastern and Oriental Express luxury train runs between Woodlands and Bangkok via Kuala Lumpur.
+The Eastern & Oriental Express luxury train runs between Woodlands and Bangkok via Kuala Lumpur.

 Johor Bahru–Singapore Rapid Transit System

 The idea of an MRT link across the border to Johor Bahru has been mooted since the first MRT line was built in the 1980s.
 In 2010 when the relocation of the KTM terminus to Woodlands was agreed, it was also announced that a rapid transit system would be built to enhance connectivity across the border and to relieve congestion on the Johor-Singapore Causeway.

 The RTS is currently envisioned as a two-station line.
 Singapore RTS terminus will be at Woodlands North, providing interchange with the Thomson–East Coast MRT line.
 The Johor Bahru RTS terminus will be at Bukit Chagar, next to Johor Bahru Sentral railway station and Sultan Iskandar CIQ Building.
 The two stations will each have combined Customs, Immigration and Quarantine (CIQ) facilities of both countries, similar to the current arrangement at Woodlands Train Checkpoint.
 Passengers will clear both countries' border controls before boarding the RTS train, and need no further checks upon arrival at the other station.

-The RTS link was planned to be operational by 2024, but the project was postponed under the request of the Malaysian government for review, and its completion was pushed to end-2026, with construction starting in 2021.
+The RTS link was planned to be operational by 2024, but the project was postponed under the request of the Malaysian government for review, and its completion was pushed to January 2027, with construction starting in 2021.
 After the completion of the RTS link, train services to Woodlands Train Checkpoint will cease operations, completing KTM's withdrawal from Singapore.